 Research Your Market

-Don't just throw money into online marketing without first researching your target customers.
+Don't just throw money into online marketing without first researching your niche market.
 You need to understand what marketing channels your audience prefers, how often they want to hear from their favorite brands, and more.
 This is a major step in any successful eCommerce marketing strategy.

 The information gathered here will give you insight into the best places to invest your energy and money.
 Don't be afraid to include prospective customers who are slightly further away than your usual customers.
 There may be an opportunity to gain a foothold in a new market and show you can better meet their needs.